megharris/cyberockit/images/Assurance Case Comments.md

 <br/> Shifat -

 1. GOOD!!!
 I don't have any comments - I could obviously be missing things but it looks logical to me!

+**Shifat's Comments**
+I have read through the previous comments and all the questions I had, was already mentioned.
+Other than that it all looks good to me.